It’s all about making a good first impression.

 At the bottom of the page are the sign-up options to choose from.
 Users can easily identify what would suit them best.
 This is a big pro about this minimalistic design.

-What could be improved: as soon as you open the app, there’s no sign of Ebay any more.
+What could be improved: as soon as you open the app, there’s no sign of eBay any more.
 The app has lost its recognition.
-The whitespace feels empty and the tone of voice robotic.
+The white space feels empty and the tone of voice robotic.

-For those who may not know Dropbox, it’s an online web storage where you can share your documents with others, and access them when you are connected to the internet.
+For those who may not know Dropbox, it’s an online web storage service where you can share your documents with others, and access them when you are connected to the internet.

-Dropbox’s login screen design has a similar approach to Facebook.
+Dropbox’s login screen design has a similar approach to that of Facebook.
 By showing three different frames alternately, Dropbox explains the core benefits to its users.
 The lines are short and clear, with a small illustration to get the customer’s attention.
 The distinctive buttons guide the user to the next step.

 It’s immediately clear that you are using Uber.
-The name and color block is taking over almost ⅔ of the entire screen.
+The name and color block is taking over almost two-thirds of the entire screen.
 It can be distracting from letting their users sign up, but has a positive effect on brand recognition.

-As you can see, uber only provides two options for signing up:
+As you can see, Uber only provides two options for signing up:

 sign up with your phone number or one of your social accounts (Google or Facebook).